🍽️ RESTAURANT INSURANCE SPECIALISTS

 Real exampleAn anonymized scenario: A North Beach pre-1978 wood-frame restaurant experienced a partial-loss earthquake event.
 Soft-Story Retrofit Program compliance activated at rebuild, extending recovery from a 6-month standard BI projection to 14 months with material additional code-compliance work not contemplated in the original tower.

-What you needSeismic reinstatement endorsement plus code-compliance retrofit coverage plus extended BI sized to California's 12-18 month recovery reality.
+What you needSeismic reinstatement endorsement plus code-compliance retrofit coverage plus extended lost-income coverage (BI) sized to California's 12-18 month recovery reality — not the commercial-line 6-12 month default.

 Policy Mistakes We Find